facebookarchive/ParseAppLinksAnalytics/ParseAppLinksAnalytics-iOS/README.md

 [PAAnalytics enableTracking];
 ```

-Note that these events are only triggered if the App Links are constructed using the [Bolts SDK](https://github.com/BoltsFramework/).
+Note that these events are only triggered if the App Links are processed using the [Bolts SDK](https://github.com/BoltsFramework/).

 The custom event data you'll see in Parse Analytics correspond to the following: